Nikoolayy1/nginx_njs_request_body_limit/README.md

 It works as expected.
 The "r.internalRedirect('@app-backend');" internal redirect is needed as nginx by default does not populate or save the request body and this is why the request needs to pass 2 times in nginx!

 The nginx plus rootless container is a great option for F5 XC RE where root containers are not accepted.
+This code is useful as XC native rate limiters can't check the Request Body at the moment.